royryando/ghost-blog-deploy/README.md

 - Create .env file by copying the example `cp .env.example .env`
 - Adjust environment variables inside .env file
 - Run the container using `docker-compose up` or run in the background with `docker-compose up -d`
 - Done.
-You can open the app
+You can open the app `http://[your-host]/ghost` to get started

 ## Backup & Migration